chrumck/I2C_CAN_Firmware/README.md

 Frames which are not retrieved through I2C for a while are periodically removed from the dictionary, giving a chance to frames ids which were not in the dictionary to take their place.

+The firmware sets the CAN controller to listen-only mode.
+Sending frames is not allowed.

 The firmware has been developed as part of the [KnurDash](https://github.com/chrumck/KnurDash) project.

 ---